 What is a good substitute for Spinach in recipes?

-Luckily, there are a number of great substitutes for allulose.
+Luckily, there are a number of great substitutes for spinach.
 These include:

-You can easily substitute many delicious greens for spinach, such as kale, lettuce, collard greens, watercress, cabbage, beet greens, arugula, or Swiss chard.
+- You can easily substitute many delicious greens for spinach, such as